Getting started with Vue DataManager in Vue 2

 Binding to ODataV4

-OData (Open Data Protocol) is a standardized protocol for creating and consuming data APIs over the internet, allowing you to access and manipulate data from various sources.
-Syncfusion’s DataManager provides seamless integration with OData services, enabling you to bind data from remote sources to your application.
+OData (Open Data Protocol) is a standardized protocol for creating and consuming data APIs over the internet allows to access and manipulate data from various sources.
+Syncfusion’s® DataManager provides seamless integration with OData services, enabling binding of data from remote sources to applications.

-DataManager can also be bound to remote data source by assigning service endpoint URL to the url property.
-All DataManager operations will address the provided service endpoint.
+DataManager can be bound to remote data sources by assigning the service endpoint URL to the url property.
+All DataManager operations address the provided service endpoint.

 The following example demonstrates how to bind data to an OData service using the executeQuery method of DataManager.